Yaare Koogadali

-Yaare Koogadali is a 2012 Indian Kannada-language action film written and directed by Samuthirakani, starring Puneeth Rajkumar and Bhavana.
-Parvathamma Rajkumar and Raghavendra Rajkumar are producing the film under for Poornima Enterprises.
+Yaare Koogadali is a 2012 Indian Kannada-language action thriller film written and directed by Samuthirakani, starring Puneeth Rajkumar and Bhavana.
+Parvathamma Rajkumar and Raghavendra Rajkumar, Puneeth's mother and brother, respectively, produced the film under for Poornima Enterprises.
 The film is a remake of Samuthirakani's Tamil film Poraali (2011).

-Movie Completes 50-days run 49 centre in Karnataka.
+It completed a 50 days run in 49 centres in Karnataka.

 Plot

 The story begins on a rainy night when Kumara (Puneeth Rajkumar) and Natesha (Yogesh) escape from NIMHANS and enter Bangalore with their past actions unclear.
 They settle at Shishupala's (Sadhu Kokila) residence and find jobs at a petrol bunk.
 Bharathi (Bhavana) comes into Kumara's life.
 Her initial wrong belief about him changes as soon as she gets to know his kind heart when she sees him helping people in need (including her).
 She pursues him to take her as his girlfriend, but he is not interested and warns her away due to his lifestyle.
-However, the residents of his neighborhood convince him that she loves him and is a good girl.
+However, the residents of his neighbourhood convince him that she loves him and is a good girl.
 He accepts her.
 Soon, love blooms between them.
 Kumara, along with his friends, starts a venture where customers can call and order a product, such as groceries, and the friends would buy and deliver them at a service charge.
 While distributing their venture's ads, they narrowly escape being spotted by a van with goons spearheaded by Ravishankar who are in search of Kumara and Natesha.
 Soon, their business grows well.
 This prompts Shishupala to give an advertisement about their venture in a magazine with their photo.
 But due to the advertisement, the goons come to their store to attack them.
 Within a few minutes, a childhood friend of Kumara arrives in Bangalore and shares some news.

-The goons convince everyone in Kumara's neighborhood that he is mentally ill.
+The goons convince everyone in Kumara's neighbourhood that he is mentally ill.
 Bharathi also happened to know the news, and Kumara narrates his past to her.
 Kumara was born in a wealthy family and was very intelligent in his studies.
 But his father pursued his mother as an insane person to marry another woman.
 Immediately after the marriage, Kumara's stepmother's family also shifted to their house and started to control the whole family.
 The brother and father of the stepmother stopped Kumara's education by stating that he had a mental illness like his mother.
 Kumara's grandfather, who got to know these conspiracies, had Kumara fly from the village to ensure his good life with the help of his henchman Era.
 But the plan failed as the family of the stepmother killed Kumar's grandfather.